becomposable/composableai/packages/workflow/README.md

 # Composable Workflow DSL

-The Zeno Workflow DSL is a domain-specific language (DSL) used to define workflows that are executed by the Zeno platform.
+The Composable Workflow DSL is a domain-specific language (DSL) used to define workflows that are executed by the Composable platform.
 The DSL is based on JSON and is designed to be easy to read and write.

-A Zeno workflow is a sequence of activities that are executed in a specific order.
-Activities are individual units of work that can be executed by the Zeno platform.
+A Composable workflow is a sequence of activities that are executed in a specific order.
+Activities are individual units of work that can be executed by the Composable platform.
 Activities can be anything from simple tasks, such as sending an email, to more complex tasks, such as generating a report.

 ### Workflow Definition

-A Zeno workflow is defined by a JSON object that contains the following properties:
+A Composable workflow is defined by a JSON object that contains the following properties:

 * **name**: The name of the workflow.
 * **vars**: A map of variables that can be used in the workflow.